patrickbucher/docs/weinberg/how-software-is-built.md

         - stronger/weaker teams
         - etc.

-The system's behaviour is governed by the formula:
+The system’s behaviour is governed by the formula:

 > Behaviour depends on both state and input.

-Thus, the control also depends on what's going on internally (state).
+Thus, the control also depends on what’s going on internally (state).

 The model of pattern 1 organizations says:

-a. tell us what you want (don't change your mind)
+a. tell us what you want (don’t change your mind)
 b. give us some resources (whenever we ask)
-c. don't bother us (eliminate randomness)
+c. don’t bother us (eliminate randomness)

-For pattern 0, there's no point a.
+For pattern 0, there’s no point a.

 In pattern 2, aggregation is done by adding more resources to the system, which is tightly controlled.
-The internal state of the development systemd won't be affected by the controller's efforts, only the inputs:
+The internal state of the development systemd won’t be affected by the controller’s efforts, only the inputs:

 - make them smarter by training, tooling, hiring
 - motivate them with cash, more interesting assignments